Secret Service Cracking Down On Credit Card Skimmers At Gas Stations

 Although it’s difficult to spot a skimmer, the FTC recommends users to do a quick check before swiping the cards that could save them from the fraudulent practice.

 “Make sure the gas pump panel is closed and doesn’t show signs of tampering,” wrote FTC specialist Colleen Tressler in an August blog post about the crime.
 “Many stations now put security seals over the cabinet panel.
-If the pump panel is opened, the label will read ‘void’.” the report said.
+If the pump panel is opened, the label will read ‘void,'” the report said.